EPD-WASM/WASMine/milestones.md

 > goal for end of lecture period (~mid of July)

  - Translator to LLVM + LLVM code generation backend
- - Support for the following extensions: (todo)
+ - Support for the following extensions:
+    - Memory64
+    - Fixed-width SIMD
  - WASI Support
  - Limited set of benchmarks